cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 needs to be done immediatly as it takes a while to get the systems set up.
 It also requires approval steps that take some time and are not immediate, thus do not just start this assignment on the due date.
 Procrastenation will not help you.

+#### Account setup and survey

 Please do the following:

 Get access to piazza: